 Much more about technological innovation and other approaches to innovation you will find in our brand-new FREE book “HOW TO CREATE INNOVATION”.
 It includes comprehensive approaches with mindsets, structures, and strategies to innovate in less time, with fewer resources and more success.
 Register for the download now!

 Technological innovation definition

-For banks and financial service providers, the focus in recent years has been primarily on regulatory requirements and improvements at the customer interface.
+For banks and financial service providers, the focus in recent years has been primarily on regulatory requirements and improvements in the customer interface.
 However, since the entire value chain must be considered with regard to digitization, the processes running in the background are becoming increasingly important.
 Many companies are struggling with the limitations imposed by outdated IT infrastructures.
 These have often developed over years and led to intransparent as well as inefficient processes, which massively restricts agility and the ability to innovate.

 Innovative technology and technological innovation examples

 In our article innovation vs. invention, we explained the differences between the two terms.
 Based on this understanding, we have compiled some breakthrough technological innovation examples based on previous inventions.

 Could all the new achievements and a wide range of innovative technology have been possible without the breakthrough of electricity?
 Obviously not.
 Since early explorers like Benjamin Franklin explored it and inventors like Nikola Tesla tested ways to turn it into electricity, electricity has not only fueled generations of new innovations but has also become an irreplaceable tool of modern life.

 Discovered in 1960, lasers were so ahead of their time that scientists were not even sure exactly where they could be used.
 Over the years, lasers have found their way into almost every field.
 From medicine to manufacturing to consumer electronics.
 In fact, almost everyone today comes into contact with a laser in some form on an average day.

 Technological innovation example: quantum computing